 I've been restocking in pharm for a couple of days and I think I'm ready for magic, yes?

 Trust me, you are almost certainly not.
 Magic is only for the extremely experienced restockers.
 I would suggest trying out as many different shops as possible before attempting Magic.
-When you do decide to give it a try, be ready for quite a bit of failure.
+When you do decide to give it a try, be ready for quite a few missed opportunities.
+Very few people succeed in Magic immediately.

 I searched the shop wizard for an item I restocked and nothing came up, does this mean it's UB?